annabellecoles/BENG-183/README.md

 - Trouble with messy data
   * K means clustering generates uniform clusters, so it does not function well for unevenly spread data.
 For data of different density, the clustering would not always be the “best-fit”.
 The algorithm cannot nicely handle outliers either, and the resulted pattern would be vague.

-Source: Pasi Franti, Sami Sieranoja.
-How much can k-means be improved by using better initialization and repeats?, Pattern Recognition, Volume 93, 2019, Pages 95-112, ISSN 0031-3203, https://doi.org/10.1016/j.patcog.2019.04.014.

 ***

 **Applications**